What is Chlorinated Polyvinyl Chloride (CPVC)?

 Basic Physical Properties of CPVC

-CPVC is inherently inert to acids, bases, salts and aliphatic hydrocarbons, all of which tend to eat away at metals.
-It's this inherent chemical resistance, coupled with its temperature and pressure resistance, that enable its use in a variety of industrial and commercial applications.
+CPVC is inherently inert to acids, bases, and salts, all of which tend to eat away at metals.
+It's this inherent chemical resistance, coupled with its temperature and pressure resistance, that enables its use in a variety of industrial and commercial applications.

 CPVC Product Types